Custom Account and User Level Filters

 Testing a Custom Filter

-- In the Filter Test text box, type a test email message and click Test Filter.
-(Be sure to include the characters or words that you have set your filter to catch.)
+- In the Filter Test textbox, type a test email message and click Test Filter on the next page.
+(Be sure to include the characters or words that you have set your filter to catch).

 - When the test is run, the next screen should display the results.
 This screen summarizes the actions taken by the filter.
-It is important to read over the data to ensure that the filter produces the desired result.
+Again, it is important to read over the data to ensure that the filter produces the desired result.